• Skip to primary navigation

 • 4 cups canned full-fat coconut cream unsweetened, or full-fat unsweetened coconut milk; see Notes

-• 2 medium chicken breasts cut into bite-sized pieces, see Notes for vegan/vegetarian or to use shrimp
+• 2 medium chicken breasts cut into bite-sized pieces, approximately 1 pound

 • 8 ounces white mushroom caps sliced